qwertie/ecsharp/ecs/for-normal-coders.md

 Symbols
 -------

 I was first introduced to the concept of a symbol in Ruby, where is commonly used (instead of enumerations) to indicate options when calling a method.
 A symbol is like a string, except that it is "interned" by default.
 This means that the it is guaranteed that only one instance of a symbol string exists.
 Because of that, comparing two symbols for equality means comparing two references, which is faster than comparing two strings, and the the same speed as comparing two integer variables or enums.
+Also, the hashcode of a Symbol is cached.

 The same concept exists in other languages too, such as LISP.
-Symbols are more convenient than enums for two reasons:
+Symbols are sometimes more convenient than enums because

-1. When calling a method, you don't have to write the name of the enum type.
+- When calling a method, you don't have to write the name of the enum type.
-2. When defining a method, you don't have to _define_ an enum type.
+- When defining a method, you don't have to _define_ an enum type.

 The second point is more important.
 A lot of times people use one or more boolean flags or integers rather than a descriptive enum because it is inconvenient to define one.
 Usually you don't want to define the enum right beside the method that needs it, because the caller would have to qualify the name excessively: